Understanding the components of Retirement Plan Expenses

 The recordkeeping costs are 25 basis points per year, or ¼ of one percent on an annual basis.
 This expense is deducted from the Participant’s account on a monthly basis at a rate of 2.08 basis points (approximately 2/100ths of one percent) multiplied by the ending account balance for the prior month.

-Example: If you have an account balance of $10,000, you could expect to pay an annualized recordkeeping fee of $25.00 per year, or $2.08 per month, if the recordkeeping expense for the plan is 25 basis points.
-In addition, you could expect to pay an administration fee of $35 per year, which would be deducted from your account at the rate of $2.92 per month.
+Example: If you have an account balance of $10,000, you could expect to pay an annualized recordkeeping expense of $25.00 per year, or $2.08 per month, if the recordkeeping expense for the plan is 25 basis points.
+In addition, you could expect to pay an administration expense of $35 per year, which would be deducted from your account at the rate of $2.92 per month.

 Employer sponsored retirement plans typically use mutual funds as the investment option.
 As such, the investment makeup of most plans is reviewed and overseen by a Financial Representative or a Registered Investment Advisor (RIA).
 Envoy Advisory, Inc. is your retirement plan’s RIA.